oncampus/laravel-role-perms/README.md

     php artisan db:seed --class=kevinberg\LaravelRolePerms\Database\Seeds

-By default the following seeder creates the admin role and the * permission.
+By default the following seeder creates the admin role and some permission.
 If there is a user with the name admin, then by default he gets the role admin.